The bicycle: such a simple solution to some of the world’s most complicated problems.

 It’s rare that I get the chance to sit and have a coffee alone, but the other day Sam fell asleep just before I was about to drop into the green grocers and I took the chance to sit for a few moments at the back of Husk in Hawkesburn Village.

-Why is it though that in order to enjoy something, our first thought is to ‘own’ it?
+Why is it though, that in order to enjoy something, our first thought is to ‘own’ it?
 For the cost of a four dollar coffee, I can enjoy it now, and every Saturday for the rest of the year if I wanted to.

 I hope that one day we start enjoying things in that moment; appreciating that we already have it to enjoy, because really, isn’t that the key to having it all?
-Realising that you already do…

-There is nothing more peaceful than living in a simple home that has been de-cluttered Konmari style so that you are surrounded only by a few things that you truly love.
-Realising that less is more certainly makes you a much more mindful shopper, enjoying the art of browsing and mentally absorbing the designers creativity without the impulse to purchase.
-Here are a few ways that I stay on track to ensure that my wardrobe contains only a few quality pieces that I adore:
+There is nothing more peaceful than living in a simple home that has been de-cluttered Konmari style in order to be surrounded by only a few things that we truly love.
+Realising that less is more certainly makes for a much more mindful shopper.. enjoying the art of browsing and mentally absorbing the designers creativity without the impulse to purchase.
+Over the years I have learnt a few things about a capsule wardrobe:

 Continue reading “A simple wardrobe”

-One of the keys to living a simple life is having ‘less’ in every part of your home including the bathroom cabinet which works to simplify your beauty routine in terms of time, products and ingredients.
+One of the keys to living a simple life is having less in every part of the home, including the bathroom cabinet which works to simplify the beauty routine in terms of time, products and ingredients.

-Where possible I try and substitute highly processed beauty products for whole beauty products (kind of like whole foods for the skin), in order to reduce the amount of chemicals I’m putting on my skin each day.
-It’s usually pretty simple ingredients you can find at the supermarket or health food store.
-Here are a few of my favourites:
+Where possible I try and substitute highly processed beauty products for whole beauty products (kind of like whole foods for the skin), in order to reduce the amount of chemicals soaking into my skin each day.
+It’s usually pretty basic ingredients that can be found at the supermarket or health food store.
+Over the years, I have developed a few favourites: